 The headlamp control also operates the foglamps.
-The foglamps can be turned on only when the headlamp control is in the \bigcirc , \bigcirc or \bigcirc position and the high beams are not turned on.
+The foglamps can be turned on only when the headlamp control is in the D, D or D position and the high beams are not turned on.

 Pull headlamp control towards you to turn foglamps on.
-The foglamp indicator light $\sharp 0$ will illuminate if the ignition is in the ON position.
+The foglamp indicator light $\sharp \mathbb{D}$ will illuminate.